 Keeping organized saves you from the frustration of searching for things, especially annoying when you’re trying to rush out the door.
 I’ve read somewhere it can also save you money, as you’re not buying things you may already have but you just can’t find.
 I’ve broken down organization ideas by categories:

-Using these inexpensive little vases as bracelet storage is a great idea.
+Using an inexpensive set of little bud vases as bracelet storage is useful and pretty!

 A great tip from the Container Store on organizing your fridge; “Since many shoppers like to buy the same brands (with the same packaging) over and over again, taking time to set your shelves and drawers accordingly will save you time in the long run.”
 So true!
 Refrigerator bins are a great way to keep like items corraled together.

-Use little sink caddy’s inside the pantry to group smaller items that can get lost in the back.
+Use a sink caddy inside the pantry to group smaller items that can get lost in the back.
 So smart!

 Keep the front of your refrigerator free from clutter by installing a magnetic sheet inside one of your kitchen cabinets.
 Or to maximize the space inside of a medicine cabinet.
 The round storage circles shown in the picture on the right are actually magnetic spice jars.

-I have one of these racks inside of a closet that I use to store my broom and mop.
+I have one of these wall-mounted broom organizers inside of a closet that I use to store my broom and mop.
 This is a handy way to keep them stored flat and off the floor.
 It takes up virtually no closet space this way.

 It seems in my house there is never enough storage space for shoes!
 In this next picture, the shoes are stored so beautifully you wouldn’t even want to hide this in a closet.

 Use Ikea picture frames or a large a shadowbox frame to store and slide your shoes (or anything else) under furniture.
 I did this in my daughter’s room with a shadowbox frame I wasn’t using.
 I put all of her make-up in it and slid it under her night table.